just-zoomit/zccapps-js-sample/Engagement-Scenarios/0_lanuch-single-app.md

-## Engagement Scenario — Simple Engagement Sequence / App Launch  – Test Checklist
+## Engagement Scenario — Simple Engagement Sequence / App Launch

 This test validates that your app can launch inside Zoom Contact Center during an active engagement and correctly handle engagement context and status lifecycle events.